What is your favourite card you’ve designed for Sunshine Llama and why?

 Can you tell us a little bit more about your design process?
-What do you enjoy most about the design process?
+What do you enjoy most?

 How did you get into illustration/design?